 Choosing The Right Pot:

 You may be tempted to purchase cheap plastic hanging baskets for your tomato plants, but they are not sturdy enough.
-Instead, choose a very sturdy and durable basket that is light in color.
+Instead, choose heavy duty and durable upside down pots that are light in color.
 A dark colored basket will attract more light and cause the roots to dry out.

 For tomatoes to grow healthy, they need at least 8 hours of direct sunlight per day.
 Choose a spot to hang your tomato basket that isn’t blocked by buildings, trees, or other obstructions.
 This means you should be careful when hanging your tomatoes under a poor roof which may not give the tomatoes their full 8 hours.

 If possible, choose a south side location to hang your tomatoes.
 For those in USDA zone 7 and above, choose a spot that receives some shade in the afternoon, to protect the plant from intense sun.
 Those in USDA zones 6 and below will require a full day of sun.

 Tomatoes require full sun and so be sure that your tomato plants get plenty of sun, especially if you live in a cooler climate.